downshift-js/downshift/CONTRIBUTING.md

 Please make sure to run the tests before you commit your changes.
 You can run `npm run test:update` which will update any snapshots that need updating.
 Make sure to include those changes (if they exist) in your commit.
+We also track the bundle sizes in a `.size-snapshot.json` file, this will likely update when you make changes to the codebase.

 ### Tests